julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 | 🙈 **Limited Demographics**        | Lack of demographic detail (e.g. age, gender, disability status) makes it hard to **generalize** to broader populations.                           |
 | 🧩 **Manual Submission Risks**     | Manual exports introduce potential for **data corruption**, **omission**, **variability in device models**, and **user misunderstandings**, leading to misreporting during export

-More questions to answer:
-- How is the data organized?
-Is it in long or wide format?
-- How does it help you answer your question?
-- Are there any problems with the data?

 To begin the analysis, we load all the required R packages in https://github.com/julielaursen/r-fitbit-data.
 These package are used for data cleaning, manipulation, visualization, and time/date processing.

 ### Packages used in this project: